TimN1987/Battleships/README.md

 ## 🖼️ Screenshots:

+## 📝 Lessons learned:

+- **Data storage**
+    Serializing the game data to a Json to be encrypted seemed like an excellent idea at the time, especially to ensure that data could not be accessed and changed.
+It created two major problems - needing to create DTOs to manage the different classes and making it much more difficult to add new data fields without significant rewrites.
+Next, I will look into Entity Framework or similar for cleaner data management.
+- **Separation of concerns**
+    While I feel I made good use of object oriented programming (OOP) for large parts of the game design, the viewmodels soon became bloated as they needed to handle resources, game objects and commands.
+Separating out the resources into (possibly static) classes and creating each command in its own class would help make the viewmodels much cleaner.
+- **Events and messaging**
+    Later in development, I did separate out lots of the speech, sounds and graphics, but this was built on an overly complicated series of EventAggregator messages.
+With more experience, care and planning, this could be streamlined to ensure a cleaner and more maintainable system.
+- **Styles and themes in XAML**
+    As I added more styles, the main resource dictionary became harder to navigate.
+Using more resource dictionaries, with a sharper focus for each, would help to keep the styles more open to changes and development.

 ## Background:

 In November 2024, a friend gave me the idea to make a Battleships game.
 I had been planning to look into learning WPF (having so far focused on creating simple applications in WinForms) and decided that this would be a great project to start with.
 I had soon created a loading screen, but I realised that WPF worked quite differently to WinForms.